tonyjoy1992/flask_file_read/README.md

 # flask_file_read
-Sample flask project to read text files and return it in JSON format
+Sample flask project to read text files and return it in JSON format.

 # Prerequisite
 Install virtualenv